-Jonathan followed up “Comatose” with music videos, commercials, and two more short films that saw him delve further into genre filmmaking with his sci-fi music videos “Electric Light” (2012) and “Gravity” (2018), the romantic fantasy music video “I’ll Always Be Young” (2013), and the horror videos “Demons” (2018, based in the Comatose Mother universe) and “My Eternity” (2016).
-He would also make the dark fantasy short “Kiss the Devil in the Dark” (2018) based upon an original concept he created with his sister, Rebecca Martin (XIX), whom he would also collaborate with to create the Gothic Horror throwback short film, “Creatures of Whitechapel” (2016), itself the winner of over 67 festival and industry awards as of December 2017.
+Jonathan followed up “Comatose” with music videos, commercials, and two more short films that saw him delve further into genre filmmaking with his sci-fi music videos “Electric Light” (2012) and “Gravity” (2019), the romantic fantasy music video “I’ll Always Be Young” (2013), and the horror videos “Demons” (2018, based in the Comatose Mother universe) and “My Eternity” (2016).
+He would also make the dark fantasy short “Kiss the Devil in the Dark” (2018) based upon an original concept he created with his sister, Rebecca Martin (XIX), whom he would also collaborate with to create the Gothic Horror throwback short film, “Creatures of Whitechapel” (2016), itself the winner of 87 festival and industry awards.

 Since the founding of FilmQuest in 2014, the festival has been recognized for its excellent genre film programming and for its welcoming atmosphere coupled with its unorthodox locale for such films.
-This has helped the festival be recognized twice as a MovieMaker Magazine “Top 50 Film Festival Worth the Entry Fee,” Salt Lake City Weekly’s “Best New Film Festival” along with numerous other glowing press reviews and coverages.
+This has helped the festival be recognized as one of MovieMaker Magazine’s “Top 30 Genre Film Festivals” in the world, twice as a MovieMaker Magazine “Top 50 Film Festival Worth the Entry Fee,” twice as Utah’s Best of State Film Festival, and Salt Lake City Weekly’s “Best New Film Festival” along with numerous other glowing press reviews and coverages.
 FilmQuest has only furthered Jonathan’s ability to network and build relationships with numerous filmmakers and some of the hottest rising stars in genre filmmaking today, and has given him access to a wealthy database of exciting films and stories to share with others.